thetippingscales/thetippingscales.github.io/_posts/2021-12-09-the-new-policing-bill-a-new-legal-order-or-simply-a-violation-of-our-rights.md

 date: 2021-12-09 18:27:16 +0000
 author: _people/ella-newman.md
 tags: []
-title: 'The new policing bill: a new legal order or simply a violation of our rights?'
+title: 'The new policing bill: A new legal order or simply a violation of our rights?'

 ---
 ![](/uploads/untitled-design-5.png)